Vivekjaiswal43348/Express_WsCubeTech/readme.md

 ## Can we directly use a POST type HTTP method at BE to receive data from BE?
 No, to consume JSON type data at BE we must write this code. app.use(express.json());

+## what is a middleware?
+A middleware is nothing but a method.
+Types of middleware: File level and route level
+File level: check will apply to all routes of a file Route Level: check will apply for specific route.

+Another types of middleware: Pre-dfeined and custom middle wares.
+Pre-defined: app.use(```express.json()```)
+Custom: app.use(```checkToken```)